proxmox/proxmox-backup/docs/introduction.rst

    :term:`container`\ s.

-:Performance: The whole software stack is written in :term:`Rust`, to provide high speed and memory efficiency.
+:Performance: The whole software stack is written in :term:`Rust`, in order to provide high speed and memory efficiency.

 :Deduplication: Periodic backups produce large amounts of duplicate data.
-The deduplication layer avoids redundancy and minimizes the used storage space.
+The deduplication layer avoids redundancy and minimizes the storage space used.

 :Incremental backups: Changes between backups are typically low.
-Reading and sending only the delta reduces storage and network impact of backups.
+Reading and sending only the delta reduces the storage and network impact of backups.

-:Data Integrity: The built-in `SHA-256`_ checksum algorithm assures the accuracy and consistency of your backups.
+:Data Integrity: The built-in `SHA-256`_ checksum algorithm ensures accuracy and consistency in your backups.

 :Remote Sync: It is possible to efficiently synchronize data to remote sites.
 Only deltas containing new data are transferred.

-:Compression: The ultra fast Zstandard_ compression is able to compress several gigabytes of data per second.
+:Compression: The ultra-fast Zstandard_ compression is able to compress several gigabytes of data per second.

-:Encryption: Backups can be encrypted on the client-side using AES-256 in Galois/Counter Mode (GCM_) mode.
+:Encryption: Backups can be encrypted on the client-side, using AES-256 in Galois/Counter Mode (GCM_) mode.
 This authenticated encryption (AE_) mode provides very high performance on modern hardware.

-:Web interface: Manage the Proxmox Backup Server with the integrated web-based user interface.
+:Web interface: Manage the Proxmox Backup Server with the integrated, web-based user interface.

 :Open Source: No secrets.
 Proxmox Backup Server is free and open-source